Maine East High School: Activities

 Maine East High School is also home to the Park Ridge Rotary Interact Club, founded in 2013.
 The Interact Club boasts a large amount of student involvement and has led major fundraising and community service initiatives.
 The Interact Club has conducted service projects on the local and international level.
 Its initiatives have received coverage by numerous media outlets.
 Its motto is "Service Above Self" and it allows students to develop leadership skills through service.

 Athletics

 Maine East has competed in the Central Suburban League since 1972.
 Before then, the school competed in the West Suburban Conference.
 The school also competes in state championship tournament series sponsored by the Illinois High School Association (IHSA).

-The school sponsors interscholastic teams for men and women in basketball, cross country, golf, gymnastics, soccer, swimming and diving, tennis, track and field, volleyball and water polo.
-There are men's teams in baseball, American football and wrestling, while women may compete in badminton, cheerleading and softball.
+The school sponsors interscholastic teams for men and women in basketball, cross country, golf, gymnastics, soccer, swimming and diving, tennis, wrestling, track and field, volleyball and water polo.
+There are men's teams in baseball and American football.
+Women may compete in badminton, cheerleading, and softball.

 The following teams were placed in the top four of the IHSA] sponsored State Championship Tournament of their respective sport.
 These also include IHSA recognized finishes by Maine Township High School prior to 1960: